TheScienceElf/TI-84-CE-Raytracing/readme.md

 ![Screenshot](screenshot.png)

-A sample scene rendered at 2x superscaling on a Ti84 CE.
+A sample scene rendered at double resolution.

 ## Try It Yourself